artinte/deep-learning/README.md

 `demo_audio_data.py` analyzes and visualizes audio data, specifically focusing on spoken digits.

 ![Audio Sample Waveform](docs/res/01/audio_sample_data.png)

+In deep learning, audio is typically converted into a spectrogram.
+For more detailed information, please refer to [Section 8.1](https://artinte.github.io/deep-learning/speech_feature.html) .

 `demo_image_data.py` uses [matplotlib](https://matplotlib.org/) to visualize images from the MNIST dataset, a common dataset of handwritten digits.
 This is a dataset of 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images.